QuakeWatch Server Manual

 file (found in the "conf" directory) contains the configuration

-section for a sample file.
-An alternate location and/or name for
+File" section for a sample file.
+An alternate location and/or

 "--configFile" as the first command-line parameter and the path/file